Sumner “so completely embodies the nostalgic ideals of small-town America” -The Seattle Times

 A Slice of Dining

 Of course, there’s plenty of places to eat in Sumner!
 American classics are served up with a side of gossip in hometown cafes and restaurants.
 From the pies of Berryland Cafe and Dixie’s to the homemade fudge (sometimes even rhubarb pie fudge!) at The Old Cannery, Sumner is the sweetest stop on the road between Seattle and Mt.
 Rainier.
-Sabrina’s and Windmill Bistro often feature rhubarb as well.
+The Sumner Cafe, Hometown Charm Cafe and Windmill Bistro often feature rhubarb as well.
 Check out the Dining page to plan Breakfast, Lunch, Dinner and every snack and beverage in between!

 A Slice of the Great Outdoors